Henri de Man: Exile and death

 After leaving Belgium, de Man lived for years in German-occupied Paris seeing his mistress Lucienne Didier; with her in occupied Paris he was part of the circle surrounding Ernst Jünger.
 However, with the advance of the Allied troops in May 1945, fearing capture, he fled to an Alpine cottage in La Clusaz, in the Haute Savoie region of France.
 After the liberation, he crossed the border to Switzerland and lived in the Grison mountains near Austria.

 He died with his young wife in 1953 in a collision between his car and a train, a death that his son Jan de Man and others thought was probably a suicide.
 Henri de Man had been depressed and immobilized in Switzerland for years, prevented from returning to Belgium by the threat of trial and imprisonment for treason.

-He was convicted in absentia of treason after the war.
-His nephew, the literary theorist Paul de Man, became famous in the United States as a leading proponent of "deconstructionism."
+He was convicted in absentia of treason after the war and sentenced to 20 years in prison.
+His nephew, the literary theorist Paul de Man, became famous in the United States as a leading proponent of literary deconstructionism.
 After his death in 1983, Paul de Man was found to have written articles for a collaborationist newspaper in Belgium, some of which expressed antisemitic themes.
 This discovery prompted a broader re-evaluation of Paul de Man's work, as well as his relationship to Hendrik, who had been a fatherlike figure to him.